QGEP/docs/en/user-guide/digitizing/deletingobjects.rst

 Delete detailed geometries
 ----------------------

-.. attention:: Removing features directly from **wastewater_structure** will remove these entities from the database and not only the detailled geometry!
+.. attention:: Deleting features directly from **wastewater_structure** will remove the complete wastewater structure from the database and not only the geometry of the wastewater structure!

 * Select **wastewater_structure** and change to edit mode
 * Activate the **Remove part** tool from the Advanced digitizing toolbar